google/WebFundamentals/src/content/en/updates/2018/07/nostate-prefetch.md

 ## Intro {: #intro }

-NoState Prefetch is a new mechanism in Chrome that is an alternative to the deprecated prerendering process.
+NoState Prefetch is a new mechanism in Chrome that is an alternative to the [deprecated prerendering process](https://groups.google.com/a/chromium.org/forum/m/#!msg/Blink-dev/0nSxuuv9bBw/l0pN2tUjCQAJ), used to power features like `<link rel="prerender">`.
 Like prerendering, it fetches resources in advance; but unlike prerendering it does not execute JavaScript or render any part of the page in advance.
 The goal of NoState Prefetch is to use less memory than prerendering, while still reducing page load times.